mmocny/inp-workshop/README.md

 Try to interact with the `Increment` button and watch the score increase.

-INP measures the time it takes-- from the moment the user interacts, until the page actually shows the rendered update to the user.
+INP measures how long it takes-- from the moment the user interacts, until the page actually shows the rendered update to the user.

 ## Experiment: Long running Event Handlers